-- State or local government funding that does not include federal US DOT funds - Private donations - Agency funding - In-kind donated facility space or supplies specifically to operate the program - In-kind labor (including volunteer time) contributed to the project
+- State or local government funding that does not include federal US DOT funds. - Private donations. - Agency funding. - In-kind donated facility space or supplies specifically to operate the program (Operating projects only). - In-kind labor (including volunteer time) contributed to the project (Operating projects only).